Skip page header and navigation

 Evacuation

 One of the biggest concerns for those with accessibility requirements, is safe evacuation during an emergency.
-Develop a set of standard Personal Emergency Evacuation Plans (PEEPs) for safe evacuation of D/deaf and disabled people.
+Develop a set of General Emergency Evacuation Plans (GEEPs) and, if you are an accommodation business, Personal Emergency Evacuation Plans (PEEPs) for safe evacuation of D/deaf and disabled people.
 For hotels and B&Bs, make it part of your arrival process to ask every guest, “do you require any assistance in the event of evacuation?”.
 Discuss the standard options available, agreeing and recording any specific arrangements.

 Go to the UK Government website for further information on how to complete a fire safety risk assessment for those with accessibility requirements.